RoyalIcing/RoyalIcing/2022/the-missing-app-economy.md

 date: 2022-02-14
 ---

-# The missing app economy
+# The Missing App Economy

 In the late 90s Steve Jobs was faced with a dilemma.
 Apple’s charismatic CEO couldn’t convince Adobe and Microsoft, makers of Photoshop and Excel, to make software for Apple’s upcoming operating system.
 Missing a ‘killer app’ like Photoshop on the Mac meant many people would buy a Windows PC instead.
 Apple conceded by investing substantial engineering effort in ‘Carbon’, a backwards-compatible software layer added to both their old and new operating systems.
 This stopgap gave Apple’s most important third-party developers a bridge from one system to the next, and Apple a bridge from one century to the next.